Law & Order: Spin-offs, crossovers, and adaptations

 The series has been adapted for British television as Law & Order: UK, with the setting being changed to London.
+In 2024, a Canadian produced series, Law & Order Toronto: Criminal Intent premiered on Citytv; this series is based on the Criminal Intent format and set in the city of Toronto.

+There have been a few unofficial "rip-offs" of Law & Order in other countries.
+For example, Singapore's version of Law & Order was entitled Code of Law, starring Keagan Kang and Joanne Peh as Jacob Fernandez and Sabrina Wong (the counterparts to Jack McCoy and Serena Southerlyn respectively from the original Law & Order), and aired a total of five seasons of 59 episodes between September 2012 and June 2020.

 Awards and honors

 Law & Order has been nominated for numerous awards in the television industry over the span of its run.

 Among its wins are the 1997 Primetime Emmy Award for Outstanding Drama Series, Screen Actors Guild Awards for Outstanding Male Actor in a Drama Series for Sam Waterston in 1999 and Jerry Orbach in 2005 (awarded after his death), and numerous Edgar Awards for Best Episode in a Television Series Teleplay.

 In 2002, Law & Order was ranked #24 on TV Guide's 50 Greatest TV Shows of All Time.
 The show also placed #27 on Entertainment Weekly's "New TV Classics" list.

 In 2013, TV Guide ranked Law & Order #14 on their list of the 60 Greatest Shows of All Time.

 Home media

 A box set titled Law & Order Producer's Collection was released on VHS in 2000.
 The 3-tape set included six episodes of the series.

-Universal Studios has released fourteen seasons on DVD in Region 1, along with the complete series.
-Law & Order: The Complete Series boxed set features all 20 seasons.
+Universal Studios has separately released all twenty seasons on DVD in Region 1, along with the complete series in a box set.
+Law & Order: The Complete Series boxed set features all 20 seasons from the original 1990-2010 run.
 Each season is individually packaged (in tray-stack style), with all new cover-art (including new cover art for the seasons that have been released).
 The set also includes a 50-page full-color book titled "The Episode Guide".
 Along with episode names and synopsis, there is trivia, facts about the making of the show, liner notes, and over 80 full-color photos.
 In Region 2, Universal Playback has released the first seven seasons on DVD in the UK.
 In Region 4, Universal Pictures has released all 20 seasons on DVD in Australia and New Zealand.

 The DVD box set is all NTSC even though the show switched to ATSC in season 15.